alcacode/object_validator/README.md

 - <`boolean`>

-Optional.
 If `true`, throw a `ReferenceError` if a rule contains references to non-existent rules.

 Default: `false`.

 ### `Options.throwOnUnrecognized`

 - <`boolean`>

-Optional.
 If `true`, throw an exception if any undeclared properties exist on the input object.

 Default: `false`.

 ### `Options.throwOnInvalid`

 - <`boolean`>

-Optional.
 If `true`, throw an exception if the input object contain _any_ invalid values.

 Default: `false`.

-### `Options.printWarnings`

-- <`boolean`>

-Optional.
-If `true`, a warning message will be emitted when reference errors or circular references are found.
-Default: `true`.

 ## The `ObjectSchema` Object